Welcome to the aristocracy of finance!

 After dinner, review the work you have done in the morning.
-Both senior investment bankers as well as analysts will spend time in the evening if not throughout the night revising the pitchbook and adding comments for you.
-Which brings us to this.
+Both senior investment bankers, as well as analysts, will spend time in the evening if not throughout the night revising the pitchbook and adding comments for you.

 They are presentations you will have to create.
 There are three main types of pitch books when it comes to investment banking.

-The reason why they are called books is because they usually come in hard copies which are handed to everyone involved in a meeting.
+The reason why they are called books is that they usually come in hard copies which are handed to everyone involved in a meeting.